Testing

 There are a few options for testing async code using pytest.

-You can either call any async code using Piccolo’s run_sync utility:
+You can call any async code using Piccolo’s run_sync utility:

 from piccolo.utils.sync import run_sync